 - We're encouraged to design menus based on the 3 cycles throughout the week.

 - On the weekends, splurge 1-3 times if we want.
-(Welcome back sugars, fatty foods, alcohol, etc.)
+(Welcome back sugars, healthy foods, alcohol, etc.)

-All of the cycles encourage you to eat fruit and carbs before the evening, and to balance what you're eating with exercise.
-So generally—common sense stuff.
+All of the cycles of the 17 Day Diet encourage you to eat fruit and carbs before the evening, and to balance what you're eating with exercise.
+Common sense stuff.

 Pros and Cons of the 17 Day Diet

-So we've done this diet twice, and admittedly there are pros and cons.
+So we've done this diet twice, and admittedly there are pros and cons with the eating plan.
 Other people will likely have some other opinions, but here's our experience.

 - It involves eating everyday foods you can buy at a grocery store or grow in a garden.